About 2014 Car Operating Costs

 NRMA Motoring & Services has conducted a survey of vehicle operating costs for over 2,000 vehicles using 13 popular categories as reported by VFACTS - an automotive industry body.
 The vehicles have been sorted into 24 classes to help make selecting a new car easier.
 NRMA reserves the right to amend vehicle class information where appropriate.

-Calculations are for private ownership in New South Wales, based on an annual distance of 15,000 kilometres which is "the approximate national average distance travelled" according to the Australian Bureau of Statistics.
+Calculations are for private ownership in New South Wales and The Australian Capital Territory, based on an annual distance of 15,000 kilometres which is "the approximate national average distance travelled" according to the Australian Bureau of Statistics.
 Other factors included to calculate the running cost are an ownership period of 5 years, the average retail price for the vehicle and the following elements.

 Components of Operating Costs

-Depreciation is calculated using the vehicle manufacturers' recommended retail price plus dealer and statutory charges including Luxury Car Tax; less the forecast residual value for each model.
+Depreciation is calculated using the vehicle manufacturers' recommended retail price plus dealer and statutory charges including Luxury Car Tax or the advertised drive away price where available; less the forecast residual value for each model.
 Short term special offer pricing has not been included.

 Loss in interest from the capital consumed by depreciation is calculated using an interest rate of 7.05%.
 There has been no provision for the borrowing expense of the capital.

 Vehicle Registration, CTP Insurance and NRMA Membership

 Private registration rates from the NSW RMS and ACT Road Transport Authority and CTP estimates for NSW/ACT where the owner is aged between 29 and 55 (GST has been included) are used along with NRMA Classic Care Membership rates.

 Vehicle maintenance costs are calculated using manufacturers' recommended service schedules using retail prices and include a range of replacement parts(e.g. tyres and brake components) required for average city driving conditions.

 Note: Fixed Price Service costing has been incorporated where available.